 Open from 6 a.m. to 6 p.m.
-Central Time during daylight savings time, and from 6 a.m. to 7 p.m.
-Central Time outside daylight savings time.
+Central Time during Daylight Savings Time, and from 6 a.m. to 7 p.m. outside Daylight Savings Time.

 The small chapel of Monte Cassino is located on a hill near the Archabbey.
 Surrounded by trees and panoramic views of the Anderson Valley, the shrine dedicated to the Blessed Virgin Mary is a testament to the age-old tradition of seeking God.

 The history of Monte Cassino Shrine tells how a novena to Our Lady of Monte Cassino is credited for saving the village of St. Meinrad from a smallpox epidemic in 1871.
 The faith that God's people placed in the intercession of Mary more than 140 years ago has not waned.
 Since the chapel's dedication in 1870, thousands of people have visited the sandstone chapel to offer their prayers and petitions.